-responsible for alternative splicing (n= 1) and a nonsense variant (n= 1).
+The 13 subjects with inhibitors using at least the Bethesda VWF:CB assay were more frequently Europeans than Iranians (9 vs. 4).
+Of them, 11 were homozygous for a null allele including a complete VWF gene deletion (n = 5), a large deletion involving exons 35-52 (n = 1), small deletions (n = 3), a splice mutation confirmed at mRNA level as responsible for alternative splicing (n = 1), and a nonsense variant (n = 1).
 One subject was homozygous for a missense variant.
-The remaining subject had an incomplete molecular characterization because only heterozygosity for a nonsense variant was identified, with an unknown defect for the second VWF allele.
+The remaining subjects had an incomplete molecular characterization because only heterozygosity for a nonsense variant was identified, with an unknown defect for the second VWF allele.
 The subject who tested positive only for VWF:GPIbM inhibitors was heterozygous for a small deletion leading to a frameshift and a premature stop codon, but the second genetic defect was not identified.

-Subject history on therapies and anaphylactic reactions
+3.5 | Subjects' history on therapies and anaphylactic reactions

-All the data herein reported refer to the retrospective phase of 3WINTERS-IPS and were collect-ed at subject enrollment.
-Neither the 13 subjects positive for VWF:CB inhibitors nor the only one with the VWF:GPIbM inhibitor were on SLT prophylaxis at sampling time, and all were al-ready known to be carriers of inhibitors at the time of the enrolment in 3WINTERS-IPS.
-In total, 13 subjects reported a previous exposure to replacement therapy, for one this information was missing (Table 3).
-Four subjects reported the previous use of recombinant activated FVII (rFVIIa) and three have been treated with a recombinant FVIII.
-In all cases, the administration of rFVIIa followed that of at least one product containing VWF.
+All the data herein reported refer to the retrospective phase of 3WINTERS-IPS and were collected at the time of subject enrolment.
+Neither the 13 subjects positive for VWF:CB inhibitors nor the only 1 with the VWF:GPIbM inhibitor was on SLT prophylaxis at the sampling time, and all were already known to be carriers of inhibitors at the time of the enrolment in 3WINTERS-IPS.
+In total, 13 subjects reported a previous exposure to replacement therapy; for 1 this information was missing (Table 3).
+Four subjects reported the previous use of recombinant activated FVII (rFVIIa) and 3 have been treated with a recombinant FVIII.
+In all cases, the administration of rFVIIa followed that of at least 1 product containing VWF.
 One subject reported to have only been treated with rFVIII, whereas another reported to have used the prothrombin complex after the previous administration of a concentrate containing VWF and rFVIIa.
-Six subjects, all Europeans, reported to have been treated with at least two different products.
-All Iranian subjects but one (unavailable information) reported to have been treated only with a plasma concentrate con-taining VWF.
-The three subjects who had non-neutralizing antibodies and the subject who has been only tested for VWF:CB inhibitor (insufficient plasma sample) reported previous treatments with a plasma-derived product containing VWF.
+Six subjects, all Europeans, reported to have been treated with at least 2 different products.
+All Iranian subjects but 1 (unavailable information) reported to have been treated only with a plasma concentrate containing VWF.
+The 3 subjects who had non-neutralizing antibodies and the subject who has been only tested for VWF:CB inhibitor (insufficient plasma sample) reported previous treatments with a plasma-derived product containing VWF.